Top 7 Things to Consider When Choosing Your Wedding Photographer

 January 13, 2017 by Meagan Lucy

 The wedding photographer you choose will be one of the most lasting decisions you’ll make as you prepare for your wedding.
-Many brides and grooms make their choices based on a recommendation or a relational connection.
+Many couples make their choices based on a recommendation or a relational connection.
 But the last thing you want to do is choose a photographer without considering some of the less obvious ways they may impact your wedding day.

 Here are my top 7 things you should consider when choosing your wedding photographer: